grumpyshoe/android-module-permissionmanager/README.md

 ## Troubleshooting
-Please make sure you have added corresponding permissions to yout Manifest, otherwise you get this response in Logcat without anythins noticable on UI-Screen:
+- Please make sure you have added corresponding permissions to yout Manifest, otherwise you get this response in Logcat without anythins noticable on UI-Screen:
 > PermissionManager: Permissions denied: [...]
+- If you are requesting the permissions `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` be aware that *ACCESS_FINE_LOCATION* will mostly be granted while *ACCESS_COARSE_LOCATION* returns denied!
+See [StackOverflow](https://stackoverflow.com/a/33800252) for explaining this behavior.

 ## Need Help or something missing?